glenn-fung/hugoblox/content/authors/admin/_index.md

   # Link to a PDF of your resume/CV.
   # To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.yaml`,
   # and uncomment the lines below.
-  - icon: cv
+ # - icon: cv
-    icon_pack: ai
+ #   icon_pack: ai
-    link: # uploads/resume.pdf
+ #   link: # uploads/resume.pdf

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 I am a fourth-year undergraduate student at the joint institute of the University of Birmingham and Jinan University, major at applied mathematics and economics.
+Curriculum Vitae would be available upon reasonable requests.
 {style="text-align: justify;"}